edgeless-project/function-repository-api/README.md

 This API is intended for:
 - **Function Developers (funcdev)**: To manage functions.
 - **Application Developers (appdev)**: To manage workflows.
+- **Cluster Administrators (clusteradmin)**: To manage workflows, functions, users, and API keys.
+- **API Keys**: API keys are intended for specific software applications to access the API repository.
+Each key has the same role permissions as the user that creates it, but an endpoint needs to specifically allow access to it through the use of a key.
+The endpoints that allow the use of the API key are mostly for the management of functions and workflows, such as creating, updating, and deleting functions and workflows.

 ## Technology Stack